Historical Marker Program

 Delaware Mount

-Pontotoc CountyLocation: on OK-1, two miles south of Ada
+Pontotoc CountyLocation: on OK-1, 3 1/2 miles northeast of Fitzhugh

 Topics: Environmental/Cultural Ecology; Transportation; Westward Expansion, 1803–1861

-A famous landmark on the California Road through Oklahoma, the high hill was shown on the map made by Captain Randolph Marcy in 1849.
+A famous natural landmark on the California Road, the high hill was shown on a map made by Captain Randolph Marcy in 1849.
 A major reference point on several surveys, the site became a triangulation station for the US Coast and Geodetic Survey.
+The landmark is known locally as Chimney Hill.

 Osage Village